-WHAT ARE ANTIOXIDANTS AND HOW BERRIES CAN HELP
+WHAT ARE ANTIOXIDANTS

 Antioxidants are compounds found in food that stop or delay damage to the cells.
 They are naturally found in many foods, especially plants.
-They help ward off cell damage by cleaning up or removing waste products in our cells, called free radicals, before they can do us harm.
+They help ward off cell damage by cleaning up or removing waste products in our cells, called free radicals before they can do us harm

 Antioxidants are released from the foods we eat through digestion and travel through the bloodstream and into cells where they do work on free radicals.

-Free radicals' is a general term used for compounds that are highly reactive, which means that that can attach and bind to and ultimately damage the cells in the body, such as dna.
+Free radicals' is a general term used for compounds that are highly reactive, which means that that can attach and bind to and ultimately damage the cells in the body, such as DNA.
 Free radicals are most often involved in cell damage that leads to cancer development.

-These molecules bind to free radicals thereby potentially reducing harm to molecules such as dna.
+These molecules bind to free radicals, thereby potentially reducing harm to molecules such as DNA.
 Once bound to antioxidants, free radicals are no longer free to bind with and potentially damage any parts of your cells.

 Many plants contain compounds that act as antioxidants.

 Vitamins that act as antioxidants include vitamin a, vitamin c, vitamin e, and the mineral selenium.
 Other non-vitamin substances that act as antioxidants include lutein and lycopene.